Nancy Allen (actress): 1973–1986: Career beginnings

 Allen's first major film role was as Nancy, Jack Nicholson's nervous date, in The Last Detail (1973), directed by Hal Ashby.
 This inspired her to move to Los Angeles to continue her acting career.
 Initially, Allen struggled to find acting jobs and was told by an agent that, being 25 years old, it "was over for her."
-However, in November 1975, she auditioned for the role of the spoiled and popular mean girl Christine Hargensen in director Brian De Palma's horror film Carrie (1976) opposite Sissy Spacek, Amy Irving, and John Travolta, as the title character's chief nemesis.
+However, in November 1975, she auditioned for the role of the spoiled and popular mean girl Christine Hargensen in director Brian De Palma's horror film Carrie (1976), as the title character's chief nemesis.
 After a protracted casting process (in which Allen was nearly re-cast at the instruction of the producers), she was officially given the role.

 Allen next appeared in the role of Pam Mitchell in Steven Spielberg's production of I Wanna Hold Your Hand (1978), which was director Robert Zemeckis's first feature film.
-She then played Donna Stratton in the Spielberg-directed comedy 1941 (1979) opposite Tim Matheson, John Belushi, Dan Aykroyd, and John Candy.
+She then played Donna Stratton in the Spielberg-directed comedy 1941 (1979).